kchemutai/DentalManagementSystem/readme.md

 prevent a Patient from requesting a new appointment if they have an outstanding, unpaid bill for dental service they have received.

+Requirements Analysis

+Office Manager registers new dentists.
+Office Manager enrolls new patients.
+Office Manager books appointments for patients.
+Office Manager sends confirmation emails for booked appointments.
+Office Manager prevents appointment requests for patients with outstanding unpaid bills.
+Dentist signs in to view their appointment schedule.
+Dentist accesses details of scheduled patients.
+Dentist manages a maximum of 5 appointments per week.
+Patient registers and signs in to the system.
+Patient views their appointments.
+Patient requests, cancels, or changes appointments.
+Patient submits online forms to request appointments.

 ER Diagram

 ![img.png](img.png)